ASGili/ProjectAirlift/README.md

 - Navigate to the frontend directory:

 ```
-cd <path_to_project>/frontend
+cd ../frontend
 ```

-- Run the following command to start the React client:
+- Run the following command to start React frontend:

 ```
 npm start